Skip to content

 East Bound and Down – Smoker Bandit Oars

-Sawyer Paddles and Oars - PNW September 6, 2018
+Sawyer Paddles and Oars's avatar Sawyer Paddles and Oars September 6, 2018

 Bandit ImageSmoker Oars have been 100% Made in USA since 1921.
 Over the years, Smoker Oars has made the toughest oars on the planet from solid Northern White Ash.
 Smoker Oars were part of the US Marine Corp and Navy Seal secret missions leading to the success of World War II.
 Smoker Oars were the first oars down the Grand Canyon.
 Here at Smoker Oars, we’re proud to launch the lightest weight yet incredibly durable Smoker Bandit series for modern day combat fishing in high performance drift boats.